Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ### Install the ServiceNow® connector
 Duration: 1

-The connector, the first of its kind to be deployed on Snowflake's native apps framework, is delivered through the Snowflake Marketplace, and is available to all Snowflake customers instantly.
-Once chosen, it is installed into your account as a database with several views, and stored procedures.
+The connector, the first of its kind to be deployed on Snowflake's [Native App Framework](https://www.snowflake.com/en/data-cloud/workloads/applications/native-apps/), is delivered through the Snowflake Marketplace, and is available to all Snowflake customers instantly.
+Once chosen, it is installed into your account as an application with several views, and stored procedures.

-1. From the Snowflake Account Home page, select **Marketplace**.
+1. In the left menu select **Data Products** and then **Marketplace**.
 1. In the search window, enter **ServiceNow** and select the tile.
 1. Review the business needs and usage samples.
 1. Select **Get**.